-If English is not your first language, you will also need International English Language Testing System (IELTS) at a score of 6.5, with at least 6.5 in writing, and no section below 6.0.
+If English isn't your first language, you'll also need International English Language Testing System (IELTS) at a score of 6.5, with at least 6.5 in writing, and no section below 6.0.

 Please note, applicants with a foundation degree will need to supplement this qualification with at least 60 credits at level 6 (HE level 3) in order to attain an equivalent single qualification.

 Chemistry teachers are in short supply nationally.
-The Department for Education has announced training bursaries of £24,000 and scholarships of £26,000 for trainees with a First Class degree, 2:1, 2:2, PhD or Masters.
+The Department for Education has announced training bursaries of £28,000 and scholarships of £30,000 for trainees with a First Class degree, 2:1, 2:2, PhD or master's.
 See the Get into Teaching website for more details.